This guide highlights legal and non-legal resources for research on bioethics topics.

-Orginally set up to map the human genome, the National Human Genome Research Institute (NHGRI) (previously known as the National Center for Human Genome Research), is now one of 27 institutions and centers that make up the NIH.
+Orginally set up to map the human genome, the National Human Genome Research Institute (NHGRI), is now one of 27 institutions and centers that make up the NIH.
 It applies genome technologies to the study of specific diseases.
 The web site provides information about NHGRI's research projects and its grant.
-The "Policy & Ethics" section includes a searchable "Legislative Database" of federal and state laws and policy related to genetics (stem cell research, cloning, employment/insurance discrimination, etc.).
+The "Issues in Genetics" section includes a searchable "Legislative Database" of federal and state laws and policy related to genetics (stem cell research, cloning, employment/insurance discrimination, etc.).

 - The United States Department of Health and Human Services website can provide diverse and concise information on the improvement of the health, safety, and well being of Americans and the legal ramifications.

 - Bioethics Resources on the Web (National Institutes of Health)